Samriddhakc/MachineLearningAlgorithmsFromScratch/MultiLayerNueralNetwork/Readme.md

-This project is an attempt to make a nueral network with 1 hidden layer from scatch using numpy and some other libraries and without using explicit deep learning framework.
+This project is an attempt to make a nueral network with 1 hidden layer from scatch using numpy and some other libraries without using explicitly deep learning framework.

 For sanity check, with a dummy generated dataset with two labels the results are as follows: